Josiah & Lauren Duggar Expecting Baby No. 2, First Ultrasound Photo And Baby Bump Revealed

 More photos can be seen on TLCme of the baby’s nursery.
 There is also the first photo of Lauren’s cute baby bump.
 She is definitely showing.
 Duggar fans are delighted that they are expecting again.
 It was a shock when the news came earlier this year that Lauren had been pregnant and miscarried her and Josiah’s first child.
 They were offered plenty of support.
 She admitted how tough it was to go through, but attributed that she got her strength from leaning on God, and encouragement from her family.

-There is a good chance that there will be a picture of five baby bumps of various sizes coming out soon.
-Although they better hurry because Jessa Seewald is due for her third child next month.
+There is a good chance that there will be a picture of five baby bumps of various sizes coming out soon, although they better hurry because Jessa Seewald is due for her third child next month.
 Also expecting is Kendra, Anna, and Joy-Anna.
 Many fans still believe that Jill and Derick Dillard will be making an announcement as well, but that is just speculation at this point.

 It was also revealed with the baby announcement that another new season of Counting On will begin sometime this fall on TLC.
 There is certainly more than enough happenings in the Duggar family for many more seasons to come.